Publishing A Teaching Book

 First things first: most people who worry about how to publish and sell their book haven’t even written the book yet.
 In fact, I’d say 95% of the people who email me asking for help are still stuck in the “I have a great idea for a book” phrase.
 My advice is always the same: write the book before you worry about anything else.
 There are an untold number of half-finished manuscripts languishing in desk drawers.
 Until you’ve got a book that is well-written (and well-edited), everything else is a moot point.

 If you go the traditional publishing route, chances are good that a publisher is going to want to see a complete manuscript before deciding whether or not to publish it.
 Sure, established authors can just submit proposals, but if you’re an unknown, the publisher will probably not pay you much attention without a finished manuscript.
 At the very least, they’re going to want the table of contents and some sample chapters.

-But if that’s all you’ve got, how will you know what direction your book will ultimately take?
+Having a few chapters done is not enough.
+How will you know what direction your book will ultimately take?
 Maybe the first few chapters will end up being redundant, or need to be placed in a different order.
 And it’s very likely that they won’t be your best work if you haven’t seen how they fit within the larger context of what you’re trying to say.
 You will probably want to change the title, subtitle, description, etc. before the book is done.
 So why try to market something that is incomplete and going to change?